canonical/colcon-in-container/README.md

   --debug               Shell into the environment in case the build fails.
   --shell-after         Shell into the environment at the end of the build or if there is an error.
 This flag includes "--debug".
   --provider {lxd, multipass}      Environment provider.
-  --pro PRO             Ubuntu Pro token to enable inside the instance.
+  --pro PRO_TOKEN       Ubuntu Pro token to enable ROS ESM inside the instance.
   --auto-deps-management
                         Automatically manages missing dependencies.This will retrieve, install and source the ROS dependencies of the workspace not available in ROS ESM